hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `code_configuration` - (Optional) Configuration for building and running the service from a source code repository.
 See [Code Configuration](#code-configuration) below for more details.
 * `repository_url` - (Required) Location of the repository that contains the source code.
 * `source_code_version` - (Required) Version that should be used within the source code repository.
 See [Source Code Version](#source-code-version) below for more details.
+* `source_directory` - (Optional) The path of the directory that stores source code and configuration files.
+The build and start commands also execute from here.
+The path is absolute from root and, if not specified, defaults to the repository root.

 ### Image Repository